History of Canterbury Region

-The history of the Canterbury Region of New Zealand dates back to settlement by the Māori people in about the 10th century.
+The history of the Canterbury Region of the South Island of New Zealand dates back to settlement by Māori people in about the 14th century.

 Pre-1840 Māori period

-Introduction

-Probably no more than 500 Māori were living in Canterbury when European settlement began in the 1840s.
-They were part of the Ngāi Tahu tribe which occupied the South Island of New Zealand, remnants of a more numerous population which may have numbered between 3000 and 4000 people at the beginning of the 19th century.
-Decimated by civil wars from 1810 to 1815, they were almost exterminated between 1830 and 1832 in attacks by the northern Ngāti Toa, led by Te Rauparaha.
+Probably no more than 500 Māori were living in Canterbury by the time European settlement began in the 1840s.
+They were members of the Ngāi Tahu tribe, which occupied much of the South Island, remnants of a population that may have numbered between 3,000 and 4,000 people at the beginning of the 19th century.
+Decimated by civil war from 1810 to 1815, they were almost exterminated between 1830 and 1832 in attacks by the northern Ngāti Toa, led by Te Rauparaha.